Learn How to Keep Track of Time and Work Hours

 - Chrome plugin that enables work tracking with 70+ additional tools

 Pricing: free for unlimited users with unlimited projects and tasks.
-Paid plans include a Basic – $ 7 user/month, Pro – $ 10 user/month, Enterprise – custom pricing.
+Paid plans include a Basic – $6.99 per user/month (paid annually), Pro – $9.99 per user/month (paid annually), and Enterprise – custom pricing with custom options.

 Pulse is a lightweight job hours tracker.
 It doesn’t have such detailed features as most of the time tracking software but it’s easy to use, transparent and has a clear, intuitive interface.

 With Pulse, you can track your time in the minimalistic app for desktop, or in the web app in your favorite browser.
 It’s focused on being functional so you can easily create projects and log time to them.

 You get a team dashboard and simplified management features, project time estimates, a live view of who’s working, and team reports.
 You also get time reporting system with reports with projects, users, and time spent on work.

 Pulse provides a simple project overview to help monitor a company’s financial health and time people spend on work.

 It’s the best time tracking app for freelancers, small teams, and small businesses that need a straightforward time clock with time reporting to bill clients accurately for projects.
 It’s also helpful in tracking time spent on remote work.

 👉 Read more about small business time tracking.

 🗝️ Available for: web and as a desktop app (Windows, macOS)